contribution-protocol/cp-sandbox/README.md

 * Does issuance ever exceed the available reserve?
 * Do unused tokens expire based on time alone?
 * Are all records strictly append-only?

-This sandbox is not for validation — it is for observing how these properties behave.

 ---